-2 These statistics are based on administrative data and focus on all single-family homes.
-Throughout this study, we use the term "tax rate" to refer to the household's effective tax rate (computed as the household's total property tax amount paid divided by its market value), rather than jurisdictional tax rates.
+2 These statistics are based on administrative data focusing on single-family homes.
+Throughout this study, we use the term "tax rate" to refer to the household's effective tax rate (computed as the household's total property tax amount billed divided by its market value), rather than jurisdictional tax rates.